 All frames need a frame-type byte to distinguish data and ACK frames.
 All data frames must have two bytes for the sequence number, two bytes for error-detection, and one end-of-packet byte.
-The data link layer sends data frames that contain from 1 to 128 bytes of payload (encapsulated data from the network layer packet).
+The data link layer sends data frames that contain from 1 to 150 bytes of payload (encapsulated data from the network layer packet).
 ACK frames consist of zero bytes of payload, a two-byte sequence number, and a two-byte error detection field.
 Note - the setting of the end-of-packet byte indicates to the receiving data link layer that the current received frame is the last frame of a packet.

-This assignment requires an implementation of the Selective Repeat sliding window protocol at the data link layer.
-Your design proposal may add other 'overhead' bytes to the frame structure deemed necessary to implement Selective Repeat.
-Your design needs to include two error-detection bytes.
-Your design will need to include sequence numbers in the frames and a mechanism for handling ACK's.
+This assignment requires an implementation of the Go Back N sliding window protocol at the data link layer.
+Your design proposal may add other 'overhead' bytes to the frame structure deemed necessary to implement Go Back N. Your design needs to include two error-detection (FCS) bytes.
+Your design will need to include sequence numbers in the frames and a mechanism for handling ACK's (or NACK's if you choose this in your design).
 The minimum frame size is your choice, and it is your design decision whether to piggyback ACK's or to send separate ACK frames.
 The data link layer continues to receive packets from its network layer until its sliding window is full of unACK'ed frames.
 This requires multiple virtual timers on both the client and server side.

-Those teams seeking an A on the project and all BS/MS students must implement a sending and receiving window size of four frames.
+Those teams seeking an A on the project and all BS/MS students must implement a sending window size of four frames.
 A sliding window of size one should be implemented and tested first.
 ALL teams struggling with this project can drop back and turn in a working version with a window size of one.